TOTO (TOTDY) — Investment Tree v1

 I. One-sentence verdict

-TOTO is the 109-year-old Japanese bathroom-fixtures company best known for the Washlet bidet whose Advanced Ceramics segment — specifically electrostatic chucks (ESCs) for cryogenic 3D-NAND etching tools sold to Lam Research and Tokyo Electron — has just become the dominant earnings driver (>50% of consolidated OP for the first time ever, ¥28.9B / 43% margin) and was just rewarded with a record +18.4% one-day stock jump on May 2 2026 to ¥6,425 plus a ¥30B FY2026 chip-capex commitment, but the post-news price now sits 36% above pre-surge sell-side consensus and ~85% above the 52-week low — meaning the activist Palliser Capital's "55% upside" thesis from Feb 17 has roughly half-played-out, the easy money is earned, and the trade now is whether you wait for a pullback to ~¥5,800-6,000 or accept a +11% probability-weighted return at fair value with NAND-cycle-pause risk in 2027-2028.
+TOTO is the 109-year-old Japanese bathroom-fixtures company best known for the Washlet bidet whose Advanced Ceramics segment — specifically electrostatic chucks (ESCs) for cryogenic 3D-NAND etching tools sold to Lam Research and Tokyo Electron — became the dominant earnings driver in the May 2 2026 results (>50% of consolidated OP for the first time ever, ¥28.9B / 43% margin) and has since re-rated a second leg higher to ¥8,003 / TOTDY $49.30 (June 5 2026, ~within 4% of all-time high) on a Goldman Sachs Neutral→Buy upgrade, a June 3 disclosure of a new kiln adding >20% ESC capacity by Jan 2027, and a tightening NAND/memory shortage supercycle — meaning the activist Palliser Capital's "55% upside" thesis from Feb 17 has now largely played out (the stock is up ~2.3x off its 52-week low and trades ~16-20% ABOVE the current Street average target of ¥6,436-6,714, on ~33x trailing P/E), the easy money is earned, and the trade now is hold-to-trim for existing owners / wait for a pullback toward ¥6,500-7,000 ($40-44) for new capital — chasing at $49.30 offers only a ~+2-4% probability-weighted return at a now-roughly-1:1 (slightly unfavorable) asymmetry, with the cycle question paradoxically de-risked near-term (NAND in structural shortage through 2028) but the late-cycle-multiple-compression risk elevated by the higher entry multiple.

 II.
 The six simultaneous facts